A view down the supply tunnel from the main tunnel. During the summer the far

 end (behind the structures) would have been dug out to bring in the cargo...

-These next two pictures do not come from our 1976-77 era, but I stumbled upon them on the NOAA web site photo archive which I highly recommend.
+These next two pictures do not come from our 1976-77 era, but I stumbled upon them in the Antarctic section of the NOAA web site photo archive which I highly recommend.
 These pictures are credited to the National Oceanic and Atmospheric Administration/ Department of Commerce.
 The photos were undated, so I originally thought they were recent stuff documenting the demolition and retrograde of old pole.
 In 1999 I contacted the photographer Fred Walton (who was still with NOAA at the time but has since retired).
 He replied as follows...

 "For the context ...
 I wintered over during 1968 ... from early December 1967 until late December 1968...